Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Model and Main Results

-Using the commit times of the updates for the ordering seems the natural choice, since this ensures that future updates do not interfere with the current update.
-This is the choice made in many prior works.
-However, this causes uniformity to be undone.
-To understand why, consider the case when there are three cores and four coordinates, and suppose that the workload for updating $x_1$ is three times greater than those for updating $x_2, x_3, x_4$.
-If $k_t = 1$ for some $t$, then the probability distribution which the random variable $k_{t+1}$ follows is biased away from coordinate $1$; precisely, $\prob{~k_{t+1}=1~|~k_t = 1~} < 1/4$.
-When there are many more cores and coordinates than the simple case we just considered, and when the other asynchronous effects\footnote{E.g., communication delays, interference from other computations (say due to mutual exclusion when multiple cores commit updates to the same coordinate), interference from the operating system and CPU scheduling. } are taken into account, it is highly uncertain what is the exact or even an approximate distribution for $k_{t+1}$ conditioned on knowledge of the history of $k_1,\cdots,k_t$.
-However, all prior analyses apart from~\cite{MPPRRJ2017} and \cite{Sun2017} proceeded by making the idealized assumption that the conditional probability distribution remains uniform, while in fact it may be far from uniform.
-While it seems plausible that without conditioning, the $t$-th update to commit is more or less uniformly distributed, many prior analyses needed this property with the conditioning, and they needed it for every update without fail.
+When there are many more cores and coordinates than the simple case we just considered, and when the other asynchronous effects\footnote{E.g., communication delays, interference from other computations (say due to mutual exclusion when multiple cores commit updates to the same coordinate), interference from the operating system and CPU scheduling. } are taken into account, it is highly uncertain what is the exact or even an approximate distribution for $k_{t+1}$ conditioned on knowledge of the history of $k_1,\cdots,k_t$. \hide{ However, all prior analyses apart from~\cite{MPPRRJ2017} and \cite{Sun2017} proceeded by making the idealized assumption that the conditional probability distribution remains uniform, while in fact it may be far from uniform.
+While it seems plausible that without conditioning, the $t$-th update to commit is more or less uniformly distributed, many prior analyses needed this property with the conditioning, and they needed it for every update without fail. }

-To bypass the above issue, we introduce the \emph{Single Coordinate Consistent Ordering}, \emph{SCC} for short, defined as follows.
+To bypass the above issue, we introduce the \emph{Single Coordinate Consistent Order}, \emph{SCC} for short, defined as follows.
 We begin from the updates ordered by start time.
-Then, for each coordinate separately, we rearrange the updates to this coordinate so that they are in commit order, while collectively occupying the same place in the start ordering.
-For example, if coordinate $x_1$ has updates $x_1^2, x_1^8, x_1^{11}$ that start at times 2, 8, and 11, resp., but they finish at times 9, 18 and 12, in the new ordering $x_1^2$ will be in position 2, $x_1^{11}$ will be in position 8, and $x_1^8$ will be in position 11.
-Henceforth, time will refer to the index $t$ in the SCC ordering.
+Then, for each coordinate separately, we rearrange the updates to this coordinate so that they are in commit order, while collectively occupying the same places in the start ordering.
+The next example illustrates all three orders.
+The start times given by the ST order correspond to actual times; but henceforth, the index $t$ will refer to the position of an update in the SCC order, and to the values computed by these updates.

+\begin{example} In Figure~\ref{order-example} we show six updates to two variables, $x_1$ and $x_2$, starting at times $t=1$ to 6, and ending at times 7--12.
+The updates are named $U_1$--$U_6$.
+In the order listings below, to facilitate comparisons, we give each update an argument comprising the variable it updates.